ZeroPoint cheat sheet: Brown rice, quinoa & other whole grains

 - Whole-wheat couscous

-If you have Celiac Disease, it’s key to look for products that ensure there’s no cross-contamination at some point during the production process.
+If you have Coeliac Disease, it’s key to look for products that ensure there’s no cross-contamination at some point during the production process.
 Check labels for the claim, “gluten-free” or the “Certified Gluten-Free” seal on a product’s packaging.

 Whole grains can be so blah, how do I zhuzh them up?